What is Osteoporosis?

 With osteoporosis, the most common bones affected are the hip, wrists, and spine.
 Fractures and breaks can lead to chronic pain and mobility issues.

-Understanding the Definitions Cortical bone — the hard outside layer of all bones and makes up most of your skull and ribs.
+Cortical bone — the hard outside layer of all bones and makes up most of your skull and ribs.
 Spongy bone — occurs inside the vertebrae and the ends of the long bones, such as the thigh bones.
 Osteoblasts — specialized cells involved in producing new bones.
 Osteoclasts — specialized cells involved in breaking down bones.
 Bone density — the amount of mineral content in a bone.
 Menopause and Osteoporosis

 In osteoporosis, there is a thinning of the